-A homemade treat of yummy watermelon lemonade gut gummies for improved gut health.
-Basically, a homemade gummy candy that’s good for you.
-Real food, paleo, kid friendly.
+A homemade “gut-supportive” treat of yummy watermelon lemonade gut gummies.
+Basically, a homemade gummy candy that's good for you!
+Real food, paleo, kid-friendly.

 I have been immersed, deeply, in gut health classes over the past year.
 The more I learn, the clearer it is that the seat of our soul in regards to health and wellness resides in our gut.

 Hippocrates said over 2,000 years ago that all disease begins in the gut.
 As long as Hippocrates doesn't mind I'd like to add to that, not only does disease begin in the gut but true health also begins in the gut.
 When gut health is compromised we are at risk for a wide range of illness including diabetes, obesity, autoimmune conditions, depression, and chronic fatigue syndrome.

 Over 80% of the immune system resides in our gut and the gut produces 75% of our neurotransmitters!
 Essentially, if you want to feel better you have to take care of your gut.